urg/urg/content/cv/index.md

 ## Availablity

-I'm currently in a contract and expect to be available beginning of May 2021.
+I'll be available from 7th June 2021.

 ## CV